cloudor126/eclipse-ldt/libraries/luadbgpclient/debugger/readme.txt

 -------------------------------------------------------------------------------
 -- Debugger using DBGp protocol.
 -------------------------------------------------------------------------------
--- The module returns a single init function which takes 6 parameters (IDEHOST, IDEPORT, IDEKEY, TRANSPORT, PLATFORM, WORKINGDIR).
+-- The module returns a single init function which takes 7 parameters (IDEHOST, IDEPORT, IDEKEY, TRANSPORT, PLATFORM, WORKINGDIR, NBRETRY).
 --
 -- IDEHOST: the host name or the ip address of the DBGP server (so your ide) -- if HOST is nil, the DBGP_IDEHOST env var is used.